-Ankylosing spondylitis usually starts with pain and stiffness in your back, after times of inactivity.
+Ankylosing spondylitis usually starts with pain and stiffness in the back, after times of inactivity.
 Symptoms typically develop gradually, before age 45, and last more than three months.
 Pain and stiffness tend to ease with activity but may become ongoing and spread to the neck, ribs, shoulders and heels.
-When the condition is severe, bones in the spine can fuse together.
-This can make those parts inflexible, which may stiffen your ribs — making it hard to breathe deeply — or cause a hunched posture.
+When the problem is severe, bones in the spine can fuse together.
+This can make those parts inflexible, which may stiffen the ribs — making it hard to breathe deeply — or cause a hunched posture.

 Ankylosing spondylitis treatment is most successful when started before the disease causes irreversible damage to your joints.
-Before meeting with your doctor, it may help to understand the treatment options.
+Before meeting with your health care provider, it may help to understand the treatment options.

 Ankylosing spondylitis treatment usually starts with physical therapy and nonsteroidal anti-inflammatory drugs (NSAIDs).

 - NSAIDs.
-Nonsteroidal anti-inflammatory drugs — such as naproxen (Naprosyn) and indomethacin (Indocin) — can relieve swelling, pain and stiffness.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) can relieve swelling, pain and stiffness.
+NSAIDs available without a prescription include ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve).
+Prescription NSAIDs approved by the Food and Drug Administration (FDA) for treating ankylosing spondylitis include naproxen (Naprosyn), sulindac, diclofenac, indomethacin (Indocin), and piroxicam (Feldene).
 Often, these may be the only medications needed.
-A potential side effect, however, is bleeding in your stomach or intestines.
+A potential side effect, however, is bleeding in the stomach or intestines.

-If NSAIDs aren't helpful, your doctor might suggest a biologic medication.
+If NSAIDs aren't helpful, your health care provider might suggest a biologic medication.
 These could include:

 - Tumor necrosis factor (TNF) blockers.
 TNF blockers help reduce pain, stiffness, and tender or swollen joints.
-The drug is given as an injection under your skin or through a vein (intravenously).
-The five TNF blockers approved by the Food & Drug Administration to treat ankylosing spondylitis are: adalimumab (Humira), certolizumab pegol (Cimzia), etanercept (Enbrel), golimumab (Simponi, Simponi Aria) and infliximab (Remicade).
+The drug is given as an injection under your skin or in a vein.
+This is called an intravenous injection.
+The five TNF blockers approved by the FDA to treat ankylosing spondylitis are adalimumab (Humira), certolizumab pegol (Cimzia), etanercept (Enbrel), golimumab (Simponi) and infliximab (Remicade).

-- Interleukin 17 (IL-17) inhibitors.
-IL-17 also may help ease inflammation and is given as an injection under your skin.
-Secukinumab (Cosentyx) is the first IL-17 inhibitor approved by the FDA for the treatment of ankylosing spondylitis.
+- Interleukin-17 (IL-17) inhibitors.
+An IL-17 inhibitor also may help ease inflammation and is given as an injection under your skin.
+Secukinumab (Cosentyx) and ixekizumab (Taltz) are approved by the FDA for the treatment of ankylosing spondylitis.

 Most people with ankylosing spondylitis don't need surgery.
-But if you have severe pain or joint damage, or if your hip joint is so damaged that it needs to be replaced, your doctor might recommend surgery.
+But if you have severe pain or joint damage, or if your hip joint is so damaged that it needs to be replaced, your health care provider might recommend surgery.

 Sticking with it

-Regardless of what treatments you and your doctor choose, it's important to see your doctor often and follow your treatment plan.
-This can help you avoid complications and worsening of your symptoms and keep your joints working as well as they can.
+Regardless of what treatments you and your health care team choose, it's important to see your health care provider often and follow your treatment plan.
+This can help you avoid complications and worsening symptoms and keep your joints working as well as they can.

 See more In-depth

 - Ward MM, et al. American College of Rheumatology/Spondylitis Association of America/Spondyloarthritis Research and Treatment Network 2015 recommendations for the treatment of ankylosing spondylitis and nonradiographic axial spondyloarthritis.
 Arthritis Care & Research.
-2016;68:151.
+2016;doi:10.1002/art.39298.